Patsy101/Barbershop-Website-built-in-HTML-CSS-Javascript/README.md

 - **Subtle Ads:** The website includes subtle advertisements strategically placed to promote products or services related to the barbershop.

-- **Chatbot:** We have integrated a chatbot feature to enhance user engagement and provide assistance or answer frequently asked questions.
+- **Chatbot:** I have integrated a chatbot feature to enhance user engagement and provide assistance or answer frequently asked questions.

 - **360 Experience Picture:** Experience a 360-degree view of the barbershop by interacting with an immersive picture.